 Reconsideration Request Overview

-In the Skilled Nursing Facility Prospective Payment System Final Rule 80 FR (46427 through 46429) the Centers for Medicare & Medicaid Services (CMS) finalized the Skilled Nursing Facility (SNF) Quality Reporting Program (QRP) requirements.
-Any SNF determined to be non-compliant with the SNF QRP requirements may be subject to a two (2) percentage point reduction in their annual payment update (APU) beginning fiscal year (FY) 2018 and each subsequent rate year.
+In the Skilled Nursing Facility (SNF) Fiscal Year (FY) 2016 Prospective Payment System (PPS) Final Rule (FR) 80 (46427 through 46429), the Centers for Medicare & Medicaid Services (CMS) finalized the SNF Quality Reporting Program (QRP) requirements.
+Any SNF determined to be non-compliant with the SNF QRP requirements may be subject to a two percentage (2%) point reduction in their Annual Payment Update (APU) beginning fiscal year (FY) 2018 and each subsequent rate year.

 What is Reconsideration?

 Reconsideration is a request for a review of the initial CMS compliance determination for a given SNF, for a given fiscal year (FY).

 When Would a SNF Submit a Reconsideration Request?